oroinc/documentation/user/back-office/reports-segments/reports/index.rst

 customers, on statuses of carts and the current state of actual and potential sales, on the performance of your :ref:`marketing effort <user-guide-marketing>`, specifics of recent :ref:`activities <user-guide-activities>`, etc.

-There are a number of out-of-the-box reports, such as :ref:`Leads by Date <doc-leads-reports>` and :ref:`Opportunities by Status <user-guide-opportunities-reports--opportunities-by-status>`, but you can also create your own custom reports.
+There are several out-of-the-box reports, such as :ref:`Leads by Date <doc-leads-reports>` and :ref:`Opportunities by Status <user-guide-opportunities-reports--opportunities-by-status>`, but you can also create your custom reports.

 System reports are read-only.
 You can view the report output and filter the resulting data.